National Endangered Species Day: How Georgians can help - NewsBreak

 Over 80 species of endangered plants and animals live throughout the state, from small fish in mountain streams to the Red-cockaded Woodpecker of longleaf forests in south Georgia.

-One of Georgia’s endangered species, the eastern indigo snake, is the longest snake native to North America.ALSO ON WJBF: 2023 Georgia state budget includes $180 million increase in mental health funding
+One of Georgia’s endangered species, the eastern indigo snake, is the longest snake native to North America.Ringling Bros. announces comeback tour without animal acts

 A final note provided by Groskreutz with NRCS of Georgia